tcdw/disamk/README.md

 And a directory contains txt and sample directory will be generated at `D:\mm3_snakeman`.

+## FAQ

+### Why the outputed txt has no line breaks?

+You probably opened with Windows' Notepad, which isn't supporting UNIX line breaking.

+You can try open the generated txt file with other text editors, such as Sublime Text and Kate.

 ## Why this tool exists?

 The main reason I made this is letting people recovering the source file from a single SPC, or learning porting tricks from SPCs released in SMWC Idol/Super Famicompo/etc.